Information School affiliates have access to a variety of software. Information about some specific software titles is below.

 We have installed an extensive collection of software, from a wide variety of companies, on the computers in the iSchool computer labs and on our research workstations.
 Most applications are market leaders in their particular segment.
 Generally, we stay current with all major releases of software.
 Most applications are available on every computer in the iSchool.

-All UW students, faculty, and staff have accounts on UW servers.
-The UW servers are part of the large central Linux cluster managed by UW IT, UW's central computing-support organization.
-The UW servers are used for things like web publishing.
-The cluster that hosts student resources is called Dante and the cluster that hosts faculty and staff resources is called Homer.
+All UW students, staff, and faculty have accounts on UW servers.
+The UW servers are part of a Linux cluster managed by UW-IT, UW's central computing-support organization.
+The UW servers are used for things like web publishing, shell access, and MySQL.
+The cluster that hosts student resources is called Dante and the cluster that hosts staff and faculty resources is called Homer.